 — Star Wars (@starwars) December 21, 2020

-The series will star Temuera Morrison and Ming-Na Wen as bounty hunter Boba Fett and assassin Fennec Shand, respectively, and be executive produced by The Mandalorian team of Jon Favreau and Dave Filoni, as well as acclaimed director and producer Robert Rodriguez.
+The series will star Temuera Morrison and Ming-Na Wen as bounty hunter Boba Fett and assassin Fennec Shand, respectively, and will be executive produced by The Mandalorian team of Jon Favreau and Dave Filoni, as well as acclaimed director and producer Robert Rodriguez.

-This announcement left fans speculating about what The Book of Boba Fett actually is, since it wasn’t among The Mandalorian spinoff projects announced by Lucasfilm during the Disney Investor Day held just a week earlier.
+This announcement left fans speculating about what The Book of Boba Fett actually is since it wasn’t among The Mandalorian spinoff projects announced by Lucasfilm during the Disney Investor Day held just a week earlier.
 The events of the episode itself — in which Din Djarin finally finds a home for Baby Yoda (aka Grogu), his traveling companion — also suggest that Djarin’s saga could be nearing its end.

 During the Disney Investor Day presentation, Lucasfilm President Kathleen Kennedy indicated that the “next chapter in the story of The Mandalorian” would be available on the Disney+ service “for Christmas 2021.”
-She was initially thought to be referring to season 3 of The Mandalorian, but with The Book of Boba Fett now confirmed to premiere during that same period, it appears as if the announcement was intentionally vague and The Book of Boba Fett might offer the next chapter in this particular Star Wars story.
+She was initially thought to be referring to season 3 of The Mandalorian, but with The Book of Boba Fett now confirmed to premiere during that same period, it appears as if the announcement was intentionally vague, and The Book of Boba Fett will offer the next chapter in this particular Star Wars story.